 Step 2) And here is an XSLT Stylesheet that is a template for how to transform and display the XML document's information:

 Step 3) Finally, after running the documents through the XSLT processor, here is what the XML file now looks like on our computer display / monitor:

-One of the best ways to make information in data sets transparent to humans and machines is with XSLT (eXtensible Stylesheet Language Transformations).
-It's kind of like what happens behind the scenes to make websites readable.
-If your're curious, hit the F12 key on your keyboard to see all the code behind this article.
+Here's another way to understand what is XSLT: it's similar to what happens behind the scenes to make websites readable.
+If you're curious, hit the F12 key on your keyboard to see all the code behind this article.

-If we can do the same thing as a website — take a whole lot of hard to understand data and present it in a way that's easy to understand — we will turn more data into actionable and valuable information.
+So if we can do the same thing as a website — take a whole lot of hard-to-understand data and present it in a way that's easy to understand — we will turn more data into actionable and valuable information.

-The code that makes websites work is called HTML and the code behind many electronic documents (including Microsoft Office) is called XML (and actually XML is used on websites too...).
-But the purpose of XML is to separate information from the presentation layer.
-Basically, it is a language that explicitly defines what each data element is.
+The code that makes websites work is called HTML, and the code behind many electronic documents (including Microsoft Office) is called XML.
+XML separates information from the presentation layer.
+Basically, it is a language that defines what each piece of data is.
 This is very different than HTML.

-So in HTML an <h2> tag is used to format text, but it doesn't say what that text is.
-XML specifies what the text is.
+In HTML a header tag (such as <h2>) is used to format text, but it doesn't say what that text is.
+But XML does specify what the text is.
 For example, <productCategory title="OCR Software for Oil and Gas"> defines exactly what the text represents.